Tips to Stay Bed Bug Free When Traveling

 Crushed bugs will leave rusty red stains beneath the mattress and cushions.
 They will also leave tiny specks of excrement on the fabric.
 These are easy to find signs that the room you’re staying in is not bed bug free.

 Sometimes you may not spot a small bed bug issue with an inspection.
 To keep your belongings safe and bed bug free, consider storing your luggage in the bathroom.

 Curtains, couches, and bedding can all hold these pests.
 Storing your stuff in the vicinity of these fabrics puts it at risk.

 Staff typically bleaches the hotel bathrooms and leaves new, clean towels on a daily basis.
 Bedbugs most likely will not make their way in there.

 For an extra safety precaution, you may close your luggage inside a clean plastic bag.
 This will ensure pests cannot get in and your clothing remains bed bug free.

 4. Use Repellent

-Keep yourself and your belongings safe from a potential bed bug threat using essential oils.
+Keep yourself and your belongings bed bug free by using essential oils.
 Scents that smell good to you may repel these pests.